-&lt;sup>209 Privacy Safeguard 10 requires a data holder to notify the consumer of the collection of their CDR data by updating the consumer's consumer dashboard to include certain matters.
+&lt;sup>199 Privacy Safeguard 10 requires a data holder to notify the consumer of the collection of their CDR data by updating the consumer's consumer dashboard to include certain matters.
 For further information, see CDR Rules, rule 7.9 and Chapter 10 (Privacy Safeguard 10).

-&lt;sup>210 CDR Rules, subrule 4.18B(2).
-CDR Rules, subrule 4.18AA(2)(b).
+&lt;sup>200 CDR Rules, subrule 4.18AA(2)(b).
 Where consent expires that was originally given to a CDR representative, it is the CDR representative principal under the CDR representative arrangement who must notify the accredited data recipient of the expiry of consent.
 See CDR Rules, subrule 4.18B(2) and rule 4.20P.